jellyfin-archive/jellyfin-docs/general/networking/main.md

 Running Jellyfin with a path (example.com/jellyfin/) is supported by the Android and web clients.

 > [!WARNING]
-> Paths, also known as Base URL, are known to break HD HomeRun, DLNA, Sonarr, Radarr, Chromecast, and MrMC.
+> Base URL is known to break HD HomeRun, DLNA, Sonarr, Radarr, Chromecast, and MrMC.

 ## Final steps